plenoptic-org/plenoptic/README.md

 constant and using optimization to find the best-fitting `θ`.
 However, for optimization purposes, there's nothing special about `x`, so we can instead hold `y` and `θ` constant and use optimization to synthesize new `x`.
-Synthesis methods are those that to do this: they take a model with set parameters and generate new images in specific ways.
-They allow you to better understand the model by determining what it considers important and, crucially, what it ignores, as well as generating novel stimuli for testing the model.
+Synthesis methods do exactely that: they take a model with set parameters, set outputs and generate new images.
+They allow you to better understand the model by determining what it is sensitive to and, crucially, what it is not sensitive to, as well as generating novel stimuli for testing the model.

 Here's a table summarizing this: